FLOWERS IN THE PARK

 I spotted this near the primroses in the Spring: a white violet…

-Later, this plant It’s English name is Lady’s Smock or also Cuckoo Flower because it blooms at the time the cuckoo arrives.
+Later, this plant (above): its English name is Lady’s Smock or also Cuckoo Flower because it blooms at the time the cuckoo arrives.
 (Have you heard a cuckoo in England in recent years?)
-Latin name: Cardamine pratensis.
+(Cardamine pratensis).

 You will find many more treasures.
 SL 13 – 3 – 18; updated 17-5-19